Rekindling Europe's repackaged debt market will take years

 Cheap funding for banks from the ECB dulls the incentive to offer ABS, and the central bank could offer even more as soon as this month and going into next year.

-"As long as central banks offer cheaper liquidity to banks, it's going to suppress securitization," Bak said.
+"As long as central banks offer cheaper liquidity to banks, it's going to suppress securitisation," Bak said.

 Nomura bank expects the ECB to buy 50-100 billion euros of ABS over a year and with the ultimate amount depending on its confidence in how much new issuance will be developed.